Yorke Peninsula: Transport

 Access from Adelaide is by road, and a regular bus service operates from the capital to main towns on the peninsula and between some of the towns.
 It takes an estimated two and a half hours to drive from end to end, and about 30–40 minutes across the peninsula.
 There are no traffic lights on the peninsula.

 In December 2006, Sea SA operated the first ferry service across the Spencer Gulf, between Wallaroo and Lucky Bay, near Cowell on Eyre Peninsula, and this service continued until at least late 2015.
 As of 2021 a daily ferry service is operated by Spencer Gulf Searoad.

+The Balaklava-Moonta railway line ran across the upper Yorke Peninsula from 1878 until the 1980s.

 Flora and fauna

-A "Baiting for biodiversity" program across 170,000 ha of the peninsula since 2014 has been successful in helping to protect threatened species, including the hooded plover, mallee fowl and fairy tern.
+A programme, "Baiting for biodiversity", involving making discounted fox baits available to landowners, in order to reduce the threat of introduced foxes to native fauna, has been running across 170,000 ha of the peninsula since 2014.
+The programme has been successful in helping to protect native species, such as the western pygmy possum, tammar wallaby including threatened species such as the hooded plover, mallee fowl and fairy tern.
 Bush stone-curlews had returned to the peninsula after not being seen there for 40 years.

-In 2003, the Monarto Zoo temporarily housed 85 mainland tammar wallabies from New Zealand, awaiting reintroduction to the Dhilba Guuranda-Innes National Park, after they had been locally extinct there for some time.
+In 2003, the Monarto Zoo temporarily housed 85 mainland tammar wallaby from New Zealand, awaiting reintroduction to the Dhilba Guuranda-Innes National Park, after they had been locally extinct there for some time.
 By 2012, four releases had been made, and the population increased to 100–120 animals.